Gneiss, shores & moors: Harris & Lewis photography workshop

-Sunrise and sunset are at reasonably civilised times in late September / early October - but the days are still long enough to fit in a really good and varied itinerary.
+Sunrise and sunset are at reasonably civilised times during the time of year we visit - but the days are still long enough to fit in a really good and varied itinerary.
 Near to our base are the wonderful sandy beaches of Harris, lined with gorgeously textural marram grass dunes - whether you enjoy your wide vistas or your intimate landscapes and detail shots, you will love the beaches here.
 The colour of the sea has to be seen to be believed - arguably at its best on a more overcast day, whilst, on a calm and sunny day, you could be forgiven for thinking you’d landed on some tropical island!
 Dip your toe in the water, though, and reality soon sets in!
+Typically, we will spend the majority of our time on Harris, but with at least one day on Lewis.

 We will experience the ever changing light and colour at dawn and dusk, as well as learning how to get the best out of the light at all times of day.
 You will undoubtedly see some great vistas but we will also be concentrating on the smaller, more intimate details to be found within the landscape - looking at ways of capturing our surroundings with more abstract interpretations, helping you to get out of your comfort zone and try a few different techniques and approaches to photographing this wonderful shoreline.